There are four types of deductible nonbusiness taxes:

 Generally, you can take either a deduction or a tax credit for foreign income taxes imposed on you by a foreign country or a United States possession.
 For information regarding the foreign tax credit, refer to Topic 856.
 As an employee, you can deduct mandatory contributions to state benefit funds that provide protection against loss of wages.
-Refer to Publication 17 for the states that have such funds.
+Refer to Publication 17, Your Federal Income Tax for Individuals, for the states that have such funds.

-Deductible real estate taxes are generally any state, local, or foreign taxes on real property.
-They must be charged uniformly against all property in the jurisdiction at a like rate.
+Deductible real estate taxes are generally any state, local, or foreign taxes on real property levied for the general public welfare.
+The charge must be uniform against all real property in the jurisdiction at a like rate.
 Many states and counties also impose local benefit taxes for improvements to property, such as assessments for streets, sidewalks, and sewer lines.
-These taxes cannot be deducted.
+You cannot deduct these taxes.
 However, you can increase the cost basis of your property by the amount of the assessment.
 Refer to Publication 551, Basis of Assets, for more information.
 Local benefits taxes are deductible if they are for maintenance or repair, or interest charges related to those benefits.

 If a portion of your monthly mortgage payment goes into an escrow account, and periodically the lender pays your real estate taxes out of the account to the local government, do not deduct the amount paid into the escrow account.
 Only deduct the amount actually paid out of the escrow account during the year to the taxing authority.